Siemens-Healthineers/nunit/src/NUnitFramework/tests/ExecutionHooks/ExecutiveSummary.md

 # High level changes
 - Introduced an `ExecutionHooks` (originally HookExtensions) subsystem that:
-   - Exposes hook collections on `TestExecutionContext`.
+   - Exposes hook collections on `TestContext.CurrentContext`.
-   - Allows attributes to add handlers to those hooks. `ExecutionHookAttribute` is provided as a base class for consumers to derive from.
+   - Allows attributes to add handlers to those hooks. `ExecutionHookAttribute` is provided as a base class for consumers to derive from and overridere hook methods.
    - Invokes registered handlers before and after test methods.

 - Added TestHook abstractions to hold handlers.
 Thread-safe snapshots are used when invoking.
 For e.g. `BeforeHook` and `AfterHook`.